46 Killed In Bulgaria In Europes Worst Bus Crash For A Decade - UrduPoint

 Although the cause has yet to be determined, officials believe the bus crashed into the guardrails and caught fire while returning from Istanbul in Turkey to Skopje in North Macedonia.

+North Macedonia will fly flags at half-mast during three days of mourning, while Bulgaria and Kosovo also declared days of mourning for Wednesday.

-Only four men and three women, including a 16-year-old, survived the crash by breaking one of the windows and jumping to safety, according to officials.
+Seven people survived the crash by breaking a window and jumping to safety, according to officials.

+Bulgarian Interior Minister Boyko Rashov warned of the difficulty of establishing a final death toll, saying: "People are huddled together, their bodies are burnt to ashes inside the bus."
+He said individual identification of the victims would be "very difficult".

+North Macedonian Prime Minister Zoran Zaev travelled to Sofia to visit the injured in hospital and called the crash a "tragedy", in particular because of the young age of many of the victims.

 "I only know that my uncle is alive and well.
-But I know nothing so far about his wife and son...
-The doctors say that if they're not here they are probably among the dead," Yousouf Bajazidovski told AFP outside the hospital.
+But I know nothing so far about his wife and son," Yousouf Bajazidovski told AFP outside the hospital.

-"We ask each other, we ask doctors, we ask the North Macedonia embassy in Sofia, but no one can tell us anything more."
-Another, Ramis Bajazidov, also said relatives "don't know anything."
-In North Macedonia, one man told the Sloboden Pecat newspaper that 10 of his relatives had died.
+"The doctors say that if they're not here they are probably among the dead."
+Another relative, Ramis Bajazidov, said those waiting "don't know anything" of the fate of their loved ones.

-Media in North Macedonia reported that several of the dead were from a Skopje Primary school, where all classes were stopped.
+North Macedonian media reported that several of the dead were from a Skopje Primary school, where all classes were stopped.

-The accident happened after midnight on a highway about 40 kilometres (26 miles) from Sofia, near the village of Bosnek.
+The accident happened after midnight on a road about 40 kilometres (26 miles) from the capital, Sofia.

 Many of the dead were between 20 and 30 years old, officials said.